Make your research visible

 Wikipedia

-Create a Wiki article about yourself to increase your own visibility, not only to other researchers but to the public at large.
-Maintaining a Wiki article is also a good way to avoid spreading misinformation about you and your research.
+Creating a Wikipedia article about yourself can increase your visibility, not only among researchers but also for the general public.
+Maintaining a Wikipedia article is also a good way to reduce the risk of misinformation about you and your research.

 - Wikipedia